 In 2017 she qualified for the nationals again and took top 20 places in three events (read more here).
 The games are held every two years, and in 2019 she competed in seven events.
 Ellen took two 10th places and had enough energy left for a fast leg of the relay, where she won Gold (more here).

 In 2022 she qualified for the National Senior games and was the only runner to enter all seven distances.
 She made the podium twice (more here).

 Training others and vegan words

-“As a personal trainer, I often see in clients and myself after long endurance races experiencing delayed onset muscle soreness or DOMS.
-Usually happens 48-72 hours after intense exercise, is normal, and goes away in a day or two.
+“As a personal trainer, I often see in clients and myself after long endurance races experiencing delayed onset muscle soreness or DOMS” Ellen tells us.
+“It usually happens 48-72 hours after intense exercise, is normal, and goes away in a day or two.
 Although my legs were shaking after the first race, the 100, when I expended the most energy, I had no pain.
 I believe a plant-based diet really reduces or eliminates inflammation and heals so well.”

 As a vegan advocate Ellen has been keen to spread the word.
-While competing in Florida she wore a top promoting the book ‘Eat Vegan on $4 a Day’ – of which she is the author (a portion of sales from that link go to support this website).
+While competing in Florida she wore a top promoting the book ‘Eat Vegan on $4 a Day’ – of which she is the author .
+(A portion of sales from that link go to support this website).
 She is a AFAA certified personal trainer and RRCA certified running coach.
-She is a columnist in the Running Journal and a regional newspaper, as well as hosting a radio show covering veganism.
+Ellen is also a columnist in the Running Journal and a regional newspaper, as well as hosting a radio show covering veganism.
 She also worked for a while as a financial consultant specialising in ethical investments.

 Her favoured foods are very much the grains which have supported many endurance athletes: quinoa, brown rice, millet and oats.